 Let's go through all the features and settings available at Surfshark.
 Note that some of them are only available for certain devices.
 For example, the option to change the encryption cipher is only available on Surfshark apps for Android.
 The reason for this is that not all technology can equally operate on all systems.

 This article will look into which Surfshark features are available on which operating systems and their purpose.

 CleanWeb works as an adblocker - it will block ads and malicious links on your browser before they can harm you.
 (Available on Android, iOS, macOS, Windows).

-Reverse Whitelister allows you to select apps or websites that will go only through the VPN tunnel.
-All other apps and websites will see your real IP address.
+Reverse Bypasser allows you to select apps that will go only through the VPN tunnel.
+All other apps will see your real IP address.
 (Available on Android, Windows).

 If you value your privacy, then Surfshark Search is the zero-ad, zero-tracker search tool that you want.
 Use it for browsing without anyone collecting your data and search history.
 Feel free to read more about it here.
 (Available on browsers such as Firefox, Chrome, etc.).